sindresorhus/got/readme.md

 Custom lookup function.

-The function signature is the same of `dns.lookup`, please refer to the Node.JS documentation page for more informations https://nodejs.org/api/dns.html#dns_dns_lookup_hostname_options_callback
+The function signature is the same of `dns.lookup`, please refer to the Node.JS documentation page for more information https://nodejs.org/api/dns.html#dns_dns_lookup_hostname_options_callback

 ###### request